mozilla-l10n/localizer-documentation/src/tools/pontoon/teams_projects.md

 Access a specific team’s page by selecting it from the Teams page or by appending a locale code to the end of the Pontoon base URL with `/{LOCALE}` (e.g [pontoon.mozilla.org/it](https://pontoon.mozilla.org/it) for Italian).

 The page header contains linguistic information about the current locale (plural form, writing direction, etc.), plus an indication of the overall status of completion and statistics.
-The statistics displayed in the rightmost column are active links to access the Localization page for all projects.
-For example, select `MISSING` to see all missing strings across projects enabled for that locale in Pontoon.
+The statistics displayed in the rightmost column are active links to access the [translation workspace](translation_workspace.md) for all projects.
+For example, select `ALL STRINGS` to show all the strings for all projects enabled for a specific locale in Pontoon, or select `MISSING` to filter for all strings missing translations.

 ![Header of team page for Italian](../../assets/images/pontoon/teams_projects/team_page_header.png)